 State Legal Filings

-Below are links to pertinent state legal documents filed in response to pharmaceutical industry challenges of drug cost containment legislation.
+Below are links to pertinent state legal documents filed in response to industry challenges of drug cost containment legislation.
 This is not a comprehensive list, however it provides information about what arguments states are making to defend their legislation.

 The Association for Accessible Medicines (AAM), formerly the Generic Pharmaceutical Association, filed a lawsuit challenging Maryland’s anti-price-gouging law in US District Court for the District of Maryland.
 Below are the case filings: